These are the five steps to follow if you want the perfect coffee date

 Further insight: For 44% of people, the best type of cafe for a date is anywhere that is known for its delicious food.
 24% would choose somewhere cosy with lots of sofas, while 22% would opt for any cafe that is proudly independent.

 Where to go on a coffee date

 Know a fantastic Canadian cafe that serves up the ideal blend of ambience and delicious coffee?
-Let us know in the comments below, or on Facebook or Twitter.
-Alternatively, check out our date ideas below - you'll find at least one great coffee date location for each city listed!
+Let us know on Facebook or Twitter.
+Alternatively, if you're dating in Toronto or Vancouver, check out the ideas below: